pnp/blog/content/post/getting-the-working-hours-time-zones-for-other-users-using.md

 However, using delegated permissions, the current user can only access their own settings.
-If I try to access the same information for another user \'Carlos\' under the tenant, the access will be denied, even with all related permissions granted to the current app:
+If I try to access the same information for another user 'Carlos' under the tenant, the access will be denied, even with all related permissions granted to the current app:

 {{< image alt="02_OtherUsers.PNG" src="images/blog/getting-the-working-hours-time-zones-for-other-users-using/02_OtherUsers.PNG" >}}

-Most of the operations that access Exchange Online with delegated permission will work only for the current user\'s data.
+Most of the operations that access Exchange Online with delegated permission will work only for the current user's data.

 ## The alternative

 By using the
 **[calendar/getSchedule](https://docs.microsoft.com/en-us/graph/api/calendar-getschedule?view=graph-rest-1.0&tabs=http)**
-action it is possible to get not only the user\'s free/busy schedule but also the working hours and time zone for any user in the tenant, using delegated permissions in Microsoft Graph.
+action it is possible to get not only the user's free/busy schedule but also the working hours and time zone for any user in the tenant, using delegated permissions in Microsoft Graph.
 To use this action we need to do a post request to one of the following